skuep/AIOC/Scripts/README.md

 ````
 You may have to follow the initual programming instructions including shorting the outermost pins and run this instead: dfu-util -a 0 -s 0x08000000:leave -D aioc-fw-1.3.0.bin

-4)Download the needed script and update if necessary, this gets the base script for editing and the virtual PTT enable script
+4) Download the needed script and update if necessary, this gets the base script for editing and the virtual PTT enable script
 ````
 wget https://github.com/guywire/AIOC/blob/master/Scripts/aioc-scBase.py
 wget https://github.com/guywire/AIOC/blob/master/Scripts/aioc-scVPTT.py